 Butylated Hydroxytoluene (BHT)

-Butylated Hydroxytoluene can also be applied directly to the skin for treating cold sores.
-BHT is also known for protecting the upper layer of skin cells from viruses and bacteria.
-Moreover, Butylated Hydroxytoluene is considered safe for the skin and has minimum to no side effects.
+BHT Butylated Hydroxytoluene can also be applied directly to the skin for treating cold sores.
+It is also known for protecting the upper layer of skin cells from viruses and bacteria.
+This phenolic compound can be used as a preservative and stabilizer in products containing fats and oils.
 However, people suffering from skin issues and irritation should avoid using BHT or consult a skin specialist before using the ingredients.

-- Contain Antioxidant: Butylated Hydroxytoluene can also be added as a preservative in skincare products and cosmetic products as it contains potent antioxidants that prevent the deterioration of formulas due to reactions of other ingredients with oxygen.
+Butylated Hydroxytoluene can also be added as a preservative in skin care products and cosmetic products as it contains potent antioxidants that prevent the deterioration of formulas due to reactions of other ingredients with oxygen.
+These antioxidants act by obstructing the multiplication of peroxy radicals.

 How to Use Butylated Hydroxy Toluene (BHT)?